freva-org/freva-admin/docs/deployment/TuiHowto.md

 1. Tick this box (`<SPACE>`) if you want to delete any pre existing databrowser data.
 1. Select how much memory you want to allocate for the search backend process.
 1. Select the port the freva-rest server is running on.
-1. The user name (admin-user) that should own persitent data and run the serivces.
+1. The user name (admin-user) that should own persistent data and run the services.
 1. Set the path where persistent data should be stored.
 This settings will only have an effect for conda based deployments.
 1. The host name(s) - comma separated - where the zarr streaming server should be